 The world of ecommerce may seem pretty complex, but at its core, ecommerce isn’t that different from the way business has always been done.

 All “ecommerce” really means is buying and selling through the internet.
-Over time, this definition has extended beyond the computer to include transactions made through a mobile device, tablet, and even a virtual assistant like Amazon Echo.
+Over time, this definition has extended beyond the computer to include transactions made through a mobile device, tablet, and even a virtual assistant.

 Most consumers have adjusted their shopping habits to the web, which is why your business needs to be there as well.

 Luckily, it’s easier than ever to get started.
 Let’s discover how to make money with ecommerce without breaking the bank!

 We recommend Shopify for building your own online store.
 You can get a free 14-day trial right here!Try out Shopify FREE for 14 Days!

 Did you know that ecommerce is one of the fastest-growing segments of the U.S. economy today?

 According to this Statista forecast, we’re on pace to see more than 2.14 billion people buying online this year.
 That’s up from 1.66 billion just three years ago.
 That’s a huge jump in online business.

 And a clear sign that the shift toward ecommerce is only accelerating!